MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/user-and-shared-mailboxes/mailbox-recovery-in-exchange-online.md

 5. Run a Delta Directory Sync.

-6. Apply a new exchange [online license](/microsoft-365/admin/add-users/add-users) to the newly created Azure AD object.
+6. Apply a new exchange [online license](/microsoft-365/admin/add-users/add-users) to the newly created Microsoft Entra object.

 7. Use the [New-MailboxRestoreRequest](/powershell/module/exchange/new-mailboxrestorerequest) to merge the content of the soft deleted mailbox to the active mailbox.
 See an example in the screen capture below: